dandytron/notecard_app/README.md

 - Add new ones to the deck
 - Browse your decks

 NanoCard uses Python's built-in sqlite3 to store and retrieve the card decks.
+In its current build its best used for small, light material to review as its ability to let you edit your decks is relatively basic.

+## Future features

+If I revisit this project, there are a few tweaks I'd like to make:

+- Make better use of tkinter's grid features for a more dynamic interface
+- Deeper functions to edit and amend decks and cards
+- A spaced reptetition feature for better review of material

 ## Requirements
 - Python 3.12+